merkdirwas1/Studienprojekt-TE-3/README.md

 | small    | -0.7266595729063818 | -0.7267329031219479 |
 | tiny     | -3.566504093398874  | -3.442566581869449  |

-Also for the size groups it is the same behavior like the other two classes.
-There are no large differences between the groups in order of that in the groups there is evidence that ingroups intermediate Task are better for the transfer learning than out of the groups.
-What is interesting is that the max group has by far the lowest LogMe score then the other groups.
+The same behaviour is observed for the size groups as for the other two classes.
+There are no significant differences between the groups, and there is evidence that intermediate tasks within groups are better for transfer learning than tasks outside of groups.
+Interestingly, the max group has by far the lowest LogMe score compared to the other groups.

 # Top k Inclas